weka/csi-wekafs/deploy/helm/csi-wekafsplugin/README.md

 This repository hosts the CSI WekaFS driver and all of its build and dependent configuration files to deploy the driver.

 ## Pre-requisite
-- Kubernetes cluster of version 1.18 and up, 1.19 and up recommended, 1.13 and up should work but were not tested.
+- Kubernetes cluster of version 1.18 and up, 1.19 and up recommended
 - Helm v3 must be installed and configured properly
 - Weka system pre-configured and Weka client installed and registered in cluster for each Kubernetes node